Find more staff

 About me

-- 29 years of academic service across three continents.
+- 29 years in higher education across three continents

-- Extensive experience in curriculum development, programme leadership, and academic governance.
+- Expertise in curriculum design, program leadership, and academic governance

-- Proven research and publication record in constitutional law, human rights, and international legal systems.
+- Research focus includes constitutional law, human rights, and international legal systems

 - Policing and Criminology